Brooks Ricochet review

 Those runners with narrow heels and slender ankles will appreciate this feature.
-The ricochet was just an overall comfortable shoe.
-It fit well and worked with my foot right out of the box.
+The Ricochet was just an overall comfortable shoe.

 Once again Brooks makes a shoe with a great fit.
-This is pretty much true of all the shoes in there line up.
+This is pretty much true of all the shoes in their lineup.

 Although the mesh upper did provide comfort and seems to be quite durable, the extra material, thick mesh, and sock liner make for a hot shoe.

 If you do lots of running in a hot climate and don't want to be sloshing around in wet shoes, this may be a deal-breaker.

 Brooks states on their website "own best energy return, now in a lightweight frame."
 To be frank, in no way is this shoe lightweight.